-All withdrawals must be submitted by the player in writing (via email) or via the player's account in which they entered the event.
-Events need not issue a refund if the withdrawal procedure is not followed.
+All withdrawals must be submitted through the player's account in which they entered the tournament or in writing (via email).
+Tournaments need not issue a refund if the withdrawal procedure is not followed.
 Withdrawals via SMS will NOT be accepted.

 3.5.3.
-Late Withdrawal and/or Failure to Complete Match or Event penalties
+Late Withdrawal and/or Failure to Complete Match or Tournament penalties

-A player is permitted four (4) Late Withdrawal and/or Failure to Complete Match or Event violations in total in a calendar year (1 January - 31 December) without incurring disciplinary points.
+A players first four (4) disciplinary points incurred for Late Withdrawal and/or Failure to Complete Match or Tournament violations in a twelve (12) month rolling period will not be included when calculating the accumulated disciplinary points total.

 - a.
-Before the withdrawal deadline: - No penalty, no medical certificate required.
+Before the withdrawal deadline:

+- No penalty, withdrawal done through the player's account or in writing (via email)

 - b.
-After the withdrawal deadline - Before first match:
+After the withdrawal deadline

+- Before publication of the draw:

-Any withdrawal from a player accepted into the main draw or qualifying that occurs after the Withdrawal Deadline shall be considered a late withdrawal.
-A player's first four (4) Late Withdrawal and/or Failure to Complete Match or Event offences within a calendar year are excused, provided the withdrawal is received by the Event Director prior to the start of the relevant first match for that player at the event.
+Any withdrawal from a player accepted into the main draw or qualifying that occurs after the Withdrawal Deadline but before the publication of the draw shall be considered a late withdrawal and will be issued with a Late Withdrawal (Before the Draw) violation that will attract one (1) disciplinary point (as outlined in the Tennis Australia Code of Behaviour: Competitive Play), provided the withdrawal is received by the Tournament Director prior to the publication of the draw.